GC-MS analysis

 • Food and beverage safety testing to identify harmful compounds and determine their concentrations

-• Environmental tests such as searching for impurities from air, water and soil samples
+• Environmental tests, such as impurity screening of air, water, and soil samples

 Ask for an offer